+5. When your submission has been accepted, send an electronic text file to the Editor that can be used for copy-editing and typesetting, accompanied by a PDF and one printout.
+At this stage it is imperative that you follow the following instructions meticulously and avoid anything liable to complicate copy-editing and typesetting from the text file, such as fancy formatting, unnecessarily complex tables and figures, artwork that is merely ornamental, unusual fonts for usual characters.
-- 1. In preparing your contribution, or at any rate its final version, always act that the rules on which thou actest would admit of being adopted as law by all rational beings, and in particular editors, copy editors, typesetters, and readers.
-If in doubt, simply heed the following imperatives. - 2.
-Do not submit work that has been published previously or is simultaneously being submitted elsewhere. - 3.
-Submit articles and reviews to the Editor in electronic form (preferably .pdf, eMail-attached), accompanied by one printout.
-When your submission has been accepted, send an electronic text file to the Editor that can be used for copy-editing and typesetting, accompanied by a .pdf and one printout.
-Especially at this final stage, follow LT's Instructions meticulously and avoid anything liable to complicate copy-editing and typesetting from the text file (fancy formatting, unnecessarily complex tables, figures, artwork, unusual fonts for usual characters). - 4.
-The normal language of publication is British or American English.
-Attend to the grammatical, stylistic, and orthographic imperatives implied by this declarative sentence. - 5.
-Divide up your contribution as follows, using those words as headings which are capitalized and italicized in (1)-(9): - (1) title of the article, or full bibliographical details of the book reviewed, followed by your name; - (2) Abstract of not more than 100 words, followed by a handful of suggested Keywords (both in the case of articles only); - (3) body of the work, including footnotes; - (4) your full Correspondence Address, snailmail and eMail; - (5) Acknowledgements (if any are due), including whatever else you might want to be known about the genesis of the article;

-- (6) Abbreviations, ordered alphabetically, as running text; - (7) Appendix (e.g., for texts or the listing of your sample); - (8) References; - (9) special matter (figures, tables, maps, other artwork), to be inserted in the body of the work at typesetting; - (10) any supporting electronic material not intended for printing, but to be made permanently available online on LT's website. - 6.
-Concerning the overall form of the contribution, - a. number all pages of the entire work consecutively; - b. leave wide margins on all sides; - c. never use fonts of a size too small to read (if necessary, re-design complex tables and long examples rather than reduce the font size beyond legibility); - d. print double-spaced throughout; - e. do not right-justify margins; - f. do not divide words at ends of lines; - g. indent the first line of each paragraph, except after a heading; - h. avoid unusual fonts, and clearly identify special characters in the margin of the printout.
+- 6. The normal language of publication is British or American English.
+Attend to the grammatical, stylistic, and orthographic imperatives implied by this declarative sentence. - Divide up your contribution as follows, using those words as headings which are italicized in (1)-(10): - (1) title of the article, or full bibliographical details of the book reviewed; - Abstract of not more than 100 words, followed by a handful of suggested Keywords (both in the case of articles only); - (3) body of the work, including footnotes; - (4) your full Correspondence address (snailmail and email); - (5) Acknowledgments (if any are due), including whatever else you might want to be known about the genesis of the article; - (6) Abbreviations, ordered alphabetically, as running text; - (7) Appendix or Appendices (e.g., for texts or the listing of your sample); - (8) References; - (9) special matter (figures, tables, maps, other artwork), to be inserted in the body of the work at typesetting; - (10) any supporting electronic material not to be included in the printed version, but to be made permanently available online on LT's website. - 8.
+Concerning the overall form of the contribution, - a. number all pages of the entire work consecutively; - b. leave wide margins on all sides; - c. never use fonts of a size too small to read (if necessary, re-design complex tables and long examples rather than reduce the font size beyond legibility);

-7. Concerning special typefaces,

-- use italics (i) for cited linguistic forms, regardless of whether they occur in the running text, in numbered examples, in figures, or in tables (unless when phonemically or phonetically transcribed and enclosed within slashes or brackets or when you want to highlight anything within a numbered example), (ii) for non-English words (other than common loan words such as angst, sandhi, or Suffixaufnahme, here italicized because they are being quoted), and (iii) for titles of books and journals; - b. use SMALL CAPITALS (i) for abbreviated category labels in glosses, (ii) for technical terms at their first occurrence or definition, (iii) for stressed syllables in examples (where such prosodic detail is necessary), and very sparingly (iv) for emphasis. - c. do not use boldface or underlining at all, unless this is really the only way to make a point that really needs to be made.
+- d. print double-spaced throughout; - e. do not right-justify margins; - f. do not divide words at ends of lines; - g. indent the first line of each paragraph, except after a heading; - h. avoid unusual fonts, and clearly identify special characters in the margin of the printout. - 9.
+Concerning special typefaces, - a. use italics (i) for cited linguistic forms, regardless of whether they occur in the running text, in numbered examples, in figures, or in tables (unless when phonemically or phonetically transcribed and enclosed within slashes or brackets or when you want to highlight anything within a numbered example), (ii) for non-English words (other than common loan words such as angst, sandhi, or Suffixaufnahme, here italicized because they are being quoted), and (iii) for titles of books and journals; - b. use SMALL CAPITALS (i) for abbreviated category labels in glosses, (ii) for technical terms at their first occurrence or definition, (iii) for stressed syllables in examples (where such prosodic detail is necessary), and very sparingly (iv) for emphasis. - c. do not use boldface or underlining at all, unless this is really the only way to make a point that really needs to be made. - 10.
+Concerning punctuation, - a. use single quotation marks for the translation of linguistic forms (but not for glosses, unless in running text when a gloss is not followed by a translation); - b. use double quotation marks for short direct quotations (except for quotes within quotes) and "qualified" words or phrases; - c. do not use quotation marks for cited linguistic forms nor for longer quotations (of 40 words or more), which are to be presented as block quotations; - d. unquote before adding another punctuation mark (unless this other punctuation mark is part of the quoted matter); - e. punctuate economically.

-8. Concerning punctuation,

-- a. use single quotation marks for the translation of linguistic forms (but not for glosses, unless in running text when a gloss is not followed by a translation); - b. use double quotation marks for short direct quotations (except for quotes within quotes) and "qualified" words or phrases; - c. do not use quotation marks for cited linguistic forms nor for longer quotations (of 40 words or more), which are to be presented as block quotations; - d. unquote before adding another punctuation mark (unless this other punctuation mark is part of the quoted matter); - e. punctuate economically.